MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 number.
 You will have to clear the phone number from the on-premises Active Directory and let that change sync into Microsoft 365 first.

 The previous command for assigning phone numbers to users Set-CsUser had the parameter HostedVoiceMail.
-Setting HostedVoiceMail for Microsoft Teams users is no longer necessary and that is why the parameter is not avaiable on Set-CsPhoneNumberAssignment.
+Setting HostedVoiceMail for Microsoft Teams users is no longer necessary and that is why the parameter is not available on Set-CsPhoneNumberAssignment.

 ## RELATED LINKS
 [Remove-CsPhoneNumberAssignment](Remove-CsPhoneNumberAssignment.md)